-In the swiping phase, Tinder is shallow by design.
-You can both assume that if you’ve matched, you’re physically attracted to each other.
+In the swiping phase, the app is shallow by design.
+You can both assume that if you’ve matched on Tinder, you’re physically attracted to each other.
 Instead, try to focus on something else.

 Tinder is a two-way street.
 I have a good sense of humor and it’s important to me that she does too.
 If she ignores or unmatches me because of it, that’s okay.
 We probably weren’t going to get along all that well anyway.